 “A physically inactive lifestyle may weaken personality stability and lead to non-desirable personality changes through its link with disease burden, functional limitations, cognitive impairment, and depressive symptoms.
 Indeed, higher disease burden, biological dysfunction, depressive symptoms, and worsening cognition are related to higher neuroticism, and lower extraversion, openness, agreeableness and conscientiousness over time.”

 Waling is one of the simplest things we can do to affect positive changes in our life.
 Different types of walking can help with improved mood, appetite suppression, creative thinking, and cognitive protection.
 It is never too late to get started, even walking for 7500 steps a day will be beneficial for reversing any long-term effects sustained from inactivity.
+As experts offering physical therapy in San Diego, we often recommend walking as a great starting point to move everyday.

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.